mattermost/docs/source/deploy/mobile-troubleshoot.rst

       [...]
     }

-See our `Configuration Settings </configure/configuration-settings.html#data-source>`__ documentation for details on configuring the connection string to the master database.
+See our :ref:`Configuration Settings <configure/environment-configuration-settings:data source>` documentation for details on configuring the connection string to the master database.

 None of these solve my problem!
 -------------------------------